arangodb/docs/3.11/installation-compiling-jemalloc.md

 On more modern linux systems (development/floating at the time of this writing) you may get compile / link errors with ArangoDB regarding jemalloc.
-This is due to compilers switching their default behavior regarding the `PIC` - Position Independend Code.
+This is due to compilers switching their default behavior regarding the `PIC` - Position Independent Code.
 It seems common that jemalloc remains in a stage where this change isn't followed and causes ArangoDB to error out during the linking phase.